alexcarpenter/alexcarpenter.me/src/content/jobs/masuga-design.md

   - jQuery
 ---

-Senior Developer building and maintaining client websites built with Craft CMS, ExpressionEngine, and Shopify.
-Lead front-end initiatives to improve CSS and JavaScript architecture and implement an atomic deployment pipeline for our projects.
+Front-end Developer building user interfaces for clients like A&E Networks, Image Comics, and Fox Networks Info with ExpressionEngine.